Roshanell/Memowise/README.md

-Memowize is a full-stack application designed to help users manage and organize their study materials.
+Memowise is a full-stack application designed to help users manage and organize their study materials.
 With a user-friendly interface, users can easily create and manage study cards using manual input or automated generation via artificial intelligence.

 The app uses React for the front-end and Node.js for the back-end, with user data stored in a postgres database.
 Users can review their study decks and quiz themselves on concepts they have previously studied.